olebole/python-cpl/doc/tutorial.rst

 >>> import cpl

-This import statement will fail if the CPL libraries are not found.
-If you migrate from Esorex, you may just init the search path for CPL recipes from the esorex startup:
+If you migrate from `Esorex <http://www.eso.org/sci/software/cpl/esorex.html>`_, you may just init the search path for CPL recipes from the esorex startup:

 >>> cpl.esorex.init()